virtualdataset/virtdata-java/virtdata-userlibs/src/main/resources/docs-for-virtdata/virtdata-funcref/funcref_general.md

 - long -> ListTemplate(java.util.function.LongToIntFunction: sizeFunc, java.util.function.LongFunction<java.lang.String>: valueFunc) -> java.util.List<java.lang.String>
   - *ex:* `ListTemplate(HashRange(3,7),NumberNameToString())` - *create a list between 3 and 7 elements, with number names as the values*

+## LoadElement

+Load a value from a map, based on the injected configuration.
+The map which is used must be named by the mapname.
+If the injected configuration contains a variable of this name which is also a Map, then this map is referenced and read by the provided variable name.

+- java.lang.Object -> LoadElement(java.lang.String: varname, java.lang.String: mapname, java.lang.Object: defaultValue) -> java.lang.Object
+  - *ex:* `LoadElement('varname','vars','defaultvalue')` - *Load the varable 'varname' from a map named 'vars', or provide 'defaultvalue' if neither is provided*

 ## LongToString